 Later

-Emerald vegetation mass covered the once blackened cave and small birds flitteed to holes.
-Their homes shelter for the lost soul of the fire storm.
-I climbed back out and saw several veterans who survived the battle of Biak and come to pay their respects to the dead.
+Emerald vegetation mass covered the once blackened cave and small birds flitted hole to hole.
+Their homes shelter for the lost souls of the fire storm.
+I climbed back out and saw several veterans, who survived the battle of Biak and returned to the caves to pay their respects to the dead.
 I was the only one American today.
 I nodded in respect and thought crazy mother-fuckers.

-Biak is only one of the thousand battles of World War II and million 1 million and maybe more died in these islands cut off from help by the US elite and hunted by the Marines.
-150,000 died in Papua Neew Guinea.
-Lost forever good morning
+Biak is only one of the thousand battles of World War II and millions and maybe more millions died in these islands cut off from help by the US elite and hunted by the Marines.
+150,000 died in Papua New Guinea.
+Lost forever.
+It was a good morning to be alive and I returned to the Dutch Hotel to drink beer on the veranda.
+Forever a peacenik.

 No comments: